-The information presented in this guide is current for recent releases of NDB Cluster up to and including NDB Cluster 7.5.7.
-Due to significant functional and other changes in NDB Cluster and its underlying APIs, you should not expect this information to apply to previous releases of the NDB Cluster software prior to NDB Cluster 7.2.
-Users of older NDB Cluster releases should upgrade to the latest available GA release of NDB Cluster 8.0, which is the most recent GA release series.
+The information presented in this guide is current for recent releases of NDB Cluster up to and including NDB Cluster 8.0.33.
+Due to significant functional and other changes in NDB Cluster and its underlying APIs, you should not expect this information to apply to previous releases of the NDB Cluster software prior to NDB Cluster 7.4.
+Users of older NDB Cluster releases should upgrade to the latest available release of NDB Cluster 8.0, which is the most recent GA release series.

 For legal information, see the Legal Notices.

 Licensing information—MySQL NDB Cluster 8.0.
 This product may include third-party software, used under license.
 If you are using a Commercial release of MySQL NDB Cluster 8.0, see the MySQL NDB Cluster 8.0 Commercial Release License Information User Manual for licensing information, including licensing information relating to third-party software that may be included in this Commercial release.
 If you are using a Community release of MySQL NDB Cluster 8.0, see the MySQL NDB Cluster 8.0 Community Release License Information User Manual for licensing information, including licensing information relating to third-party software that may be included in this Community release.

 This software and related documentation are provided under a license agreement containing restrictions on use and disclosure and are protected by intellectual property laws.
 Except as expressly permitted in your license agreement or allowed by law, you may not use, copy, reproduce, translate, broadcast, modify, license, transmit, distribute, exhibit, perform, publish, or display any part, in any form, or by any means.
 Reverse engineering, disassembly, or decompilation of this software, unless required by law for interoperability, is prohibited.

 The information contained herein is subject to change without notice and is not warranted to be error-free.
 If you find any errors, please report them to us in writing.